 Spend some time exploring articles that have been written by guest contributors.
 These articles will be clearly marked as “guest contributor” in the author bylines.

 Take note of the topics that these articles cover:

-Assessing this will help to get you thinking about guest post ideas of your own, which is the next step of the process.
+Assessing this will help to get you thinking about guest post topics and ideas of your own, which is the next step of the process.